ILRC will work with businesses to make them more accessible and welcoming to people with disabilities.

 ILRC provides assistance to current consumers through our Care Closet Program.

-- Care Closet – ILRC Care Closet provides necessary household items and personal care items based upon availability for referred individuals with disabilities at who meet income guidelines in ILRC service area.
-A listing of possible items available may be seen on the donation of goods page.
+- Care Closet – ILRC Care Closet provides necessary household items and personal care items based upon availability for referred individuals with disabilities at who meet income guidelines in ILRC’s service area.
 Individuals accessing Care Closet will work with a Specialist on budgeting goals in order to increase their financial independence and work towards no longer needing the Care Closet.

 Consumer Directed Services (CDS)